How to Pick a Wedding Ring – A Step-by-Step Guide

 To make your budget stretch, you can play around with the ring metal and styles.
 For example, choose a half eternity rather than a full eternity band as it will cost less yet won’t make a big difference to the appearance of your ring.
 Another example would be to choose white gold over platinum, as they both look very similar but white gold is more affordable.

-For example, let’s compare these following two rings.
 This is a half eternity prong set wedding band, while this is a full eternity band.
 Both are made of 14k white gold.
 The half eternity holds the equivalent of .30 carats of diamonds while the full eternity has diamonds equivalent to .75 carats.
 There are other small differences in terms of clarity and color, but the two bands look very similar in terms of quality and beauty.
-The difference in price?
-Almost a thousand dollars!
+The price difference is over $1000.
+If you’re on a budget, you could go for the half-eternity and still get a similar look.

 Big brand names and designer rings can also add a considerable mark-up to the overall price of the ring.
 Remember that a wedding ring is a classic piece of jewelry and whether you purchase it at a big brand store or at the local jeweler’s, there won’t be a huge difference in the look but there definitely will be a difference in the price!